Muskogee, Oklahoma: Transportation

-The town is served by U.S. Route 62, U.S. Route 64, U.S. Route 69, Oklahoma State Highway 16, Oklahoma State Highway 165, Oklahoma State Highway 351 and the Muskogee Turnpike.
+The town is served by U.S. Route 62, U.S. Route 64, U.S. Route 69, Oklahoma State Highway 16, Oklahoma State Highway 165, and Oklahoma State Highway 351 (the Muskogee Turnpike).

-Intercity bus service is provided by Greyhound Lines.

-Muskogee-Davis Regional Airport, five miles south of downtown, has a paved main runway measuring 7202’ by 150’, and can accommodate light planes through heavy transport-type jet aircraft.
+Muskogee-Davis Regional Airport, five miles south of downtown, has a paved main runway measuring 7202 feet by 150 feet, and can accommodate light planes through heavy transport-type jet aircraft.
 The airport had commercial air service from Central Airlines in the 1960s.

 Commercial air transportation is available at Tulsa International Airport, about 49 miles to the northwest.

 Muskogee operates the Port of Muskogee on the McClellan–Kerr Arkansas River Navigation System, which grants water access to and from the Gulf of Mexico.

 Economy

 Muskogee is an economic center for eastern Oklahoma, and is home to several industrial activities.
 Georgia-Pacific has a tissue, paper towel, and napkin manufacturing plant in Muskogee.
 The 2.9 million square foot facility is Muskogee's largest employer with 800 workers.

+On January 22, 2025, ground was broken on the Stardust Power Inc. $1.2 billion lithium refinery in Muskogee, near the Port of Muskogee.
+The initial production line will produce up to 25,000 metric tons of battery-grade lithium per year, with a projected second phase doubling that capacity.